Sangi19/FCC-4--Registration-fotm/readme.md

 <h1 align="center"> FCC-4-Registration Form </h1>

 ## Getting Started:
-- It is a HTML project for exploring the deep basic understanding of HTML
+- It is a HTML project for exploring the deep basic understanding of HTML elements that are useful for the registration form.

 ## Tech stack:
 - browser